|

 Maladministration can involve acts, omissions, decisions and recommendations that result in inefficiencies, improprieties, poor service and bad management.

 Due process involves respecting the rules of procedural fairness.
-This entails providing all sides to a dispute a fair opportunity to be heard; an opportunity to fully respond to a complaint made by the “other side”; reasonable notice to the parties affected by a complaint and allowing a fair length of time for individuals to prepare and/or respond; and clearly defined unbiased reasons for decisions reached.
+All sides to a dispute deserve a fair opportunity to be heard; an opportunity to fully respond to a complaint made by the “other side”; reasonable notice to the parties affected by a complaint and allowing a fair length of time for individuals to prepare and/or respond; and clearly defined, unbiased reasons for decisions reached.

 To protect the interests of the complainant, the respondent and any others involved in an Ombudsman enquiry or investigation, confidentiality will be maintained throughout the complaint process.

-The Ombudsman and her staff are obliged to preserve confidentiality with respect to all matters that come to their knowledge in the course of their duties.
+The Ombudsman and her staff maintain confidentiality in all matters during the course of their duties.

-Confidentiality is distinguished from anonymity.
-It is fundamental that an individual complained about be informed of the allegations.
+Confidentiality is different than anonymity: an individual complained about must be informed of the complaint.

 The Ombudsman and staff of the Office of the Ombudsman are impartial enquirers/investigators of complaints.
 The Office is an advocate for administrative fairness.